-- A flattering V-neck line features elegant ruching at the bust and an adjustable cross-back strap that stays in place
+- A flattering V-neck front features elegant ruching at the bust and an adjustable cross-back strap that stays in place

 - Hidden underbust elastic band adds support and comfort

-- Open scoop back has a center-back ruching detail
+- Open scoop back has center-back ruching detail

 Although we’ve been using recycled polyester in our garments for 20 years, for some reason locked deep in polymer chemistry, nylon is more difficult to recycle than polyester.
 After years of research, development, and testing, we’re finally finding some recycled nylon fibers that are suitable for apparel.